yanivnizan/knowledge-base/src/documents/android/store/Store_Model.html.md

 ---
 layout: "content"
 image: "Modeling"
-title: "Economy Model & Operations"
+title: "Economy Model & API"
 text: "Every game economy can be based on SOOMLA's economy model.
-The game economy entities that SOOMLA provides are virtual currencies, currency packs, and virtual items of all sorts."
+Learn the building blocks of creating a virtual economy with currencies and virtual goods."
 position: 4
 theme: 'platforms'
 collection: 'android_store'